-I'm an Assistant Professor in International Relations at the Department of Political Science at Colorado College.
+I'm an Assistant Professor in International Relations (IR) at the Department of Political Science at Colorado College.

-Outside of academics, I am a sucker for good narratives, which may explain my avid consumption of stand-up comedy.
-I also practice yoga and have plans to someday go back to playing the violin and trumpet.
-(More recently, I have discovered a new passion for playing detective board games.)
+Outside of academics, I am a sucker for good narratives, which may explain my avid consumption of stand-up comedy and one-too-many subscriptions to streaming services.

 You can reach me at: